ddevault/TrueCraft/README.md

 To compile it and you'll receive binaries in `TrueCraft/bin/Debug/`.

 Note: if you have a problem with nuget connecting, run `mozroots --import --sync`.

+Note: TrueCraft requires mono 3.10 or newer.

 ## Get Involved